Linaro/lava/doc/v2/writing-tests.rst

 definition needs to call any scripts or programs, those need to be downloaded or installed before being called in the inline test definition.

-Download or view the comple example:
+Download or view the complete example:
 `examples/test-jobs/inline-test-definition-example.yaml
 <examples/test-jobs/inline-test-definition-example.yaml>`_